 INTO Queen's offers a range of academic and English language programmes to help prepare international students for undergraduate study at Queen's University.
 You will learn from experienced teachers in a dedicated international study centre on campus, and will have full access to the University's world-class facilities.

 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

 The INTO progression course suited to this programme is

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 MPlan students will go on work placement during the end of Stage 2 and will have the option of developing further work placement opportunities during Stage 4.
-This This degree builds on the University‘s established reputation for high-quality planning education.
-On past experience of the BSc in Environmental Planning (now Planning, Environment and Development) and the MPlan’s special features, we anticipate that graduates will find employment in areas such as:
+This degree builds on the University‘s established reputation for high-quality planning education.
+On past experience of the BSc in Planning, Environment and Development, and the MPlan’s special features, we anticipate that graduates will find employment in areas such as:

 Planning authorities and municipalities